http://www.thewalkinggolfer.com/wp-content/themes/press

 Bandon Dunes Golf Resort is a walking only resort, since it provides “golf as it was meant to be.”
 As many guests play a great deal of golf on their visit, it is wonderful that the resort has one of the best caddie programs in the world.

-The Professional Caddies at the resort have years of experience and varied backgrounds.
+All of the caddies that are available to guests are Professionals.
 Some have been at Bandon since it opened, others have caddied on various pro tours, others at exclusive clubs or overseas at famed links courses like St. Andrews.

 It is possible, and often wise, to request a particular caddie for your visit if you choose to take one.
 If available, your Professional Caddie or Evans Candidate of choice will likely accept your bag and join you on your daily golf adventure at the resort.